abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### ks_solver

 - **Type**: String
-- **Description**: It`s about choice of diagonalization methods for hamiltonian matrix expanded in a certain basis set.
+- **Description**: It's about choice of diagonalization methods for hamiltonian matrix expanded in a certain basis set.

   For plane-wave basis,